ewolff/ewolff.com/_posts/2025-03-31-Gaslighting-AIs.md

 about.
 If it is fake, could you even consider it a [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)) to keep people away from the real information?

+## So How Do Actually Build a Moltov Cocktail?

 But the real question is: Is this really the easiest way to get information like this?
 Imagine I plan to build a Molotov cocktail -